unified-substrate-theory/Unified-Substrate-Theory/README.md

 **Old model says:**
 “Consciousness is either magic or irrelevant.”

-People fight this because it threatens their philosophical comfort zone.
+People will fight this because it threatens their philosophical comfort zone.

 ---